 - 12.7.1 Capitalised fixed assets are closely safeguarded and will remain at the main premises Northwood, Santry or Tullamore unless management approval has been authorised.
 In terms of physical security, the fixed assets are adequately protected on site and an annual spot check/verification of fixed assets are carried out.
-In addition, there is a comprehensive alarm system. - 12.7.2 All fixed assets are the property of Athletics Ireland and will remain situated in general at the main premises Unit 19 Northwood Court. - 12.7.3 All the assets listed on the balance sheet should be adequately insured and reviewed annually by management. - 12.7.4 It is of vital importance that there is adequate insurance to cover any movements or transfer of assets off site from the main premises. - 12.7.5 Property and equipment hired by Athletics Ireland is not covered under the terms of their insurance and therefore it is of vital importance to ensure that these items are insured in full by the company who owns them, and that Athletics Ireland is not held liable for any loss or damage that may occur. - 12.7.6 All data and computer software are backed up daily and stored on the Cloud. - 12.7.7 There are no charges or liens placed on fixed assets unless approved by both the CEO and the Board.
+In addition, there is a comprehensive alarm system. - 12.7.2 All fixed assets are the property of Athletics Ireland and will remain situated in general at the main premises Unit 19 Northwood Court. - 12.7.3 All the assets listed on the balance sheet will be adequately insured and reviewed annually by management. - 12.7.4 It is of vital importance that there is adequate insurance to cover any movements or transfer of assets off site from the main premises. - 12.7.5 Property and equipment hired by Athletics Ireland is not covered under the terms of their insurance and therefore it is of vital importance to ensure that these items are insured in full by the company who owns them, and that Athletics Ireland is not held liable for any loss or damage that may occur. - 12.7.6 There are no charges or liens placed on fixed assets unless approved by both the CEO and the Board.